 Ginger-Infused Pear Bourdaloue on Flaky Puff Pastry

-This elegant French dessert layers homemade ginger jam and rich almond cream on buttery puff pastry, topped with pear quarters and candied lemon.
-The key is pre-baking the pastry so it stays crispy under the moist fillings.
+This elegant French dessert layers a thin spread of ginger jam and rich almond cream on buttery puff pastry, topped with pear quarters and candied lemon.
+Pre-baking the pastry keeps it crisp under the filling.

 Quick Info